OUR GENES can partly explain our body’s individual response to T4 in thyroid meds like Synthroid / Levothyroxine.

 A lot of research lately has proven that DIO1 and DIO2 gene polymorphisms can reduce T4-T3 conversion in patients on T4-only.

 This reduction becomes significant when patients levels of T3 are even slightly under their individual healthy set point.

 You don’t need to have T3 levels below reference or a TSH above reference to be deficient from your body’s point of view.
-An individual’s set point is approximately 50% narrower than the statistical lab reference range.
+An individual’s set point is narrower than the statistical lab reference range.

 DIO1 polymorphisms can reduce T3 availability in bloodstream.
 If levels drop below the individual’s set point, they can harm the cardiovascular system and organs that depend on T3 supply from serum

 DIO2 polymorphisms are especially bad for your other organs that have less access to T3 in bloodstream and depend on D2 for conversion.
 Even if your T3 levels in blood are okay, you’re not converting T4 to T3 in your cells and tissues as much, and therefore your brain and bones might not be getting enough T3.